TopDrawerSoccer

 TopDrawerSoccer.com (TDS) is an American soccer website that is dedicated to youth soccer in the United States.
 Specifically, the website focuses on Academy soccer, high school soccer, and college soccer in the United States.
 The website was launched by Robert Ziegler in 2003.

 Profile and history

 The website was founded ahead of the 2003 college soccer season by Robert Ziegler who was looking to create a website dedicated to the collegiate game and youth soccer in the United States.
-Since then it has grown as one of the most prestigious youth and college soccer websites in the United States.
 It runs its own Top 100 youth soccer players nationally and regionally for both boys and girls soccer for all levels of the game.

 Since 2011, the website has awarded the TopDrawerSoccer.com National Player of the Year Award which is awarded to the best men's and women's college soccer players for the season.
 It was first awarded following the 2011 NCAA Division I men's and women's seasons.

-Now from 2011–present day the game of soccer has increased in popularity and skill level.
-Not only as the Womens National Soccer Team won the world cup but the Mens National Soccer team has qualified and done respectfully well in the tournament itself.